narcatix/pa-editor-tutorial/videos/script.md

 > *Synth waaaa...wa, wa, waaa~ type sound*

 Sounds like something spinning to me, and I think I can visualise a spinner attack that could go here.
-It looks like a circle that is spinning and changing direction to the wawawa sound.
+It looks like an eighth of a circle that is spinning and changing direction to the wawawa sound.
 I'll create a new object by clicking on the "Object" button on the control bar.
 I could also create one with these presets in the little pop-up, but I never find myself actually using it.

 **!!!** This part was written without the editor access.
 Review this section with the editor later!

+Let's go through what all of these options mean together, and change some of them.
+* At the very top above the name we have 6 **colour coding** toggles.
+These change how objects are coloured on the timeline, purely for editing purposes.
+The toggles are additive, so if I have the Blue and Red ones on, the colour on the timeline changes to Purple.
+* Next one is the **Name**, which, once again, just changes the label of the object.
+I'll call it "Spinner circle attack" and you can see the label change to reflect that.
+* The next property is **Object Type**.
+That's what determines the function of the object.
+There are three types to choose from:
+	* Hit - The object will hit players on collision, if fully opaque.
+It is used for obstacles.
+	* No hit - The object will never hit players.
+It is used for decorations.
+	* and Empty - the object will be invisible.
+It is used for parenting, which will be discussed in a later video.
+We want this attack to hit the player, so I will leave it set to Hit.
+* Next up we have **Start Time**, which is the same as dragging object's label left or right, but you work with precise time in secounds here.
+* Then comes the **End Time**.
+This is what tells the game when the object is no longer needed, making it disappear and helping reduce lag.
+I like changing this last so we will come back to that later.
+* **Parenting** lets this object inherit certain properties of another object.
+This is a very important and complex subject so it will have its own video in the series.
+* **Gradient

+\-\-\- Return to End Time \-\-\-

+\-\-\- old stuff \-\-\-

 Objects have these properties that I can edit:
 * Name — A name, which is just to help me keep track of the object on the timeline.
 I can call this one 'Hello PA', and you will see this object's name update there.